git4rk/ApplicationServeronCloud/networkEnvironment.md

 ## Configuring DNS
 {: #dnsConfig}

 It is important to note that WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} VMs are configured with two DNS resolvers.
 The resolvers are configured in the **/etc/resolv.conf** file on the VM.
-The primary DNS server is a non-authoritative server provided by the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} service.
-The secondary DNS server is a non-authoritative server provided by {{site.data.keyword.Bluemix_notm}}.
+The primary DNS server is a non-authoritative server that is provided by the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} service.
+The secondary DNS server is a non-authoritative server that is provided by {{site.data.keyword.Bluemix_notm}}.

 We recommend that you review the DNS configuration to see whether it fits your needs.
 You can update the `/etc/resolv.conf` file to reference the DNS server of your choice if the ones provided by IBM do not meet your requirements.

 **Note:** Older WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} VMs might  have only a primary DNS server configured in the `/etc/resolv.conf` file.
 If you want a HA solution, you can either release the VM and provision a new one or update the `/etc/resolv.conf` file to add a secondary DNS server.
-This can be your preferred DNS server or the one provided by {{site.data.keyword.Bluemix_notm}} (10.0.80.11).
+The secondary DNS server can be your preferred DNS server or the one provided by {{site.data.keyword.Bluemix_notm}} (10.0.80.11).

 ## Opening ports for new servers on custom nodes
 {: #serversOnCustom}

 When you create a server on a custom node, the additional ports that are required by the server must be opened on the deployment manager and custom node VMs before you start the server.
-After you create the server, but before you start the server, open the ports by running the `openWASPorts.sh` script:
+After you create the server, but before you start the server, open the ports by running the `openWASPorts.sh` script.

  1. Log in to each deployment manager and custom VM as the root user.
  1. Run the `/opt/IBM/WebSphere/AppServer/virtual/bin/openWASPorts.sh` script to open the ports.